eeyun/foundryvtt-conan2d20/README.md

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code changes.

+### Tools In use

+1. SCSS to manage
+1. Gulp to compile those SCSS
+1. Typescript is being implemented

 ## Data Model

 https://app.lucidchart.com/documents/view/4f319568-5171-67b3-97da-61fb0a0041d5